supremeking19/solana-copytrade-bot/README.md

 **Atomic** -  designed to automate trading on the Solana blockchain using the Raydium  moonshot pumpfun Built by traders for traders.

 We've closely observed the shift in trading activity from Ethereum to Solana.
-After months of quiet development, we're proud to introduce QuantumBot — a powerful tool designed to elevate your trading strategy on Solana.
+After months of quiet development, we're proud to introduce atomic — a powerful tool designed to elevate your trading strategy on Solana.

 # V1 Features